cyruzin/feelthemovies/README.md

 $ docker-compose up -d
 ```

 That's it!
+Wait for the API container to be ready and check url: **[localhost:8000/v1/recommendations](http://localhost:8000/v1/recommendations)**.

-To recompile the api container, run:
+To recompile, run:

 ```sh
 $ docker-compose up -d --build